sebastosh/portfolio-hugo-i18n/content/bio/_index.md

 title = 'Bio'
 type = 'bio'
 resume = 'Sebastien-Sanz-de-Santamaria-cv-en.pdf'
 summary = "Product Owner and Software Engineer with 6 years of experience and proficiency in digital products in arts, education, and culture.
-Expert in all phases of tech-based products,solutioning ideas into achievement.
+Expert in all phases of tech-based products, solutioning ideas into achievement.
 Enjoys translating complexity into actionable requirements.
 Biggest strengths include product management, full-stack software engineering, UI/UX design, and data analysis.
 Passionate team member inspired by empathic curiosity, led and contributed to diverse team structures.
 Holds a Software Engineering Program Certification.
 Inspired and driven to empower solutions and opportunity through technology."
 +++

 ## Roles